Last Update: 11/13/21

 If you are examining a quitclaim deed that purports to transfer real estate in Florida, there are certain hints or clues to look for to determine if the deed is forged, including:

-- The deed doesn’t seem as if it is being used for one of the traditional purposes of a quitclaim deed, namely correcting a scriveners’ error in the legal description; or correcting the failure to add a spouse, dissolution of marriage, partition action, gift between family members, etc.
+- The deed doesn’t seem as if it is being used for one of the traditional purposes of a quitclaim deed, namely correcting a scriveners’ error in the legal description; or correcting the failure to add a spouse, dissolution of marriage, deed in lieu, partition action, gift between family members, etc.

 - The deed is handwritten.